AssafCohen3/NBAStatsDB/README.md

-python3 boxscores_db.py -m #update only the boxscore tables with misses caching(files the script failed to download will be mark as missing and be ignored next time) python3 boxscores_db.py -o #updates the boxscore tables and the odds table python3 boxscores_db.py -e all #updates the boxscore tables and the play by play data of all games
+python3 boxscores_db.py -m #update only the boxscore tables with misses caching(files the script failed to download will be mark as missing and be ignored next time) python3 boxscores_db.py -o #updates the boxscore tables and the odds table python3 boxscores_db.py -e all #updates the boxscore tables and the play by play data of all games python3 boxscores_db.py -b #updates the boxscore tables and the players birthdate(may take some time) python3 boxscores_db.py -hof #updates the boxscore tables and the hall of fame inductees(not complete without awards option but almost complete) python3 boxscores_db.py -aw #updates the boxscore tables and the awards table(will take some time)
 ```

 after that step you can start query all the boxscores that had been collected. <br/>